zinuzian/imagelab2018/doc/Report.md

 ## Goals

 Our project is about recognizing the bone fracture using pytorch.

+### 1. Get used to pytorch
-And Before that, to get used to pytorch, we first design **autoencoder** of our own.
+we first design **autoencoder** of our own.

 We must produce meaningful results within 2 weeks.